puppetlabs/bolt/pre-docs/writing_plans.md

 ### Calling basic plan functions

-Add basic functions to your plan by calling the function with its data type and arguments.

 Basic functions in plans share a similar structure.
-Call these functions with their data type and parameters.
+Call these functions with their parameters.

 `run_script`
 Runs a script on one or more nodes.